 What are the benefits?

 The Analyse module is a diagnosis of where a particular school stands in terms of their use of digital technologies to enhance teaching and learning.
-This combines a practical assessment of physical ICT, the use of surveys to ascertain the level of digital literacy of staff and students, and an analysis of existing policies and practices and how these support the use of ICT.
+This combines a practical assessment of physical ICT, the use of surveys to ascertain the level of digital literacy of staff, and an analysis of existing policies and practices and how these support the use of ICT.
 Completing this module will produce for you a detailed report on your schools digital readiness, allowing you to make an informed choice for developing your digital infrastructure.

 Making digital technologies work effectively for you in education is not a trivial matter.
 Although research has shown that teachers are keen to make the most of digital technologies in the classroom, they often encounter too many barriers, such as lack of support from senior management, lack of access to resources, or poor infrastructure.